Frequently Asked Questions

 A:

-Meditation apps are primarily cognitive and instructional — they teach you techniques through audio guidance.
+Meditation apps are primarily audio-guided and instructional.
 Nomie is somatic and interactive.
-We focus on bottom-up regulation, helping calm your nervous system directly through rhythm, sensation, haptics, and co-regulation.
-Nomie is built for moments when traditional meditation feels difficult, inaccessible, or overwhelming — when you can't sit still, when your mind won't quiet, when you need something that meets you where you are instead of asking you to be somewhere else.
+We focus on bottom-up regulation: calming your nervous system directly through rhythm, sensation, haptics, and co-regulation.
+Nomie is built for moments when traditional meditation feels inaccessible or overwhelming, when you can't sit still, when your mind won't quiet, when you need something that meets you where you are.
+You can also use Nomie alongside a meditation app if you find both helpful.

 Q:Is Nomie better than breathing apps?